 - Regulatory and public health policy implications of translational studies

-- PK/PD and quantitative pharmacology as these relate to translational medicine
+- Quantitative and systems pharmacology, PK/PD model-based and mechanistic understanding of disease biology and pharmacology, as these relate to translational medicine

 We encourage you to support CTS by submitting a paper or becoming a reviewer for the journal.